 code .

 Select the correct interpreter.
 Command Palette (Ctrl+Shift+P) > Python: Select Interpreter.
-I select the Global C:\Program Files\Python312\python.exe
+I pick the Global C:\Program Files\Python312\python.exe.

-Proof of concept: Let’s see a mini project, a single source file called main.py under the virtual environment pipenv, with a single library requests.
+Proof of concept: mini project with a single source file main.py inside the virtualenv, with a single library, requests.

 luis@kymeraw:tmp ❯ cd prueba